Click Button Below For Lesson

 This page is the full lesson, which includes text content, videos, and resources.
 I also broke it down to only the videos and resources.
 Just click the button below if you prefer to view only the videos or resources.
 Note: some browsers and mobile devices may not play videos below…but they should work on the videos page.
 If you are still having problems viewing videos, then you can watch the playlist on YouTube.

-Below is a video I made for another video series, but it does a good job at explaining what a repair plan is and how to develop one.
+Below is a video I made for another video series, but it does a good job of explaining what a repair plan is and how to develop one.

 Developing A Repair Plan